 HRM proponents like to avoid scientific discussions and instead offer personal opinions and anecdotes.
 For instance, they compare HRM’s intensive grazing schemes to situations where there was previously little or no grazing management, taking advantage of the fact that something is better than nothing – but avoiding a direct comparison with science-based livestock management.

 They also hijack the debate by trying to focus it on irrelevant topics.
 Their argument that grazing can improve soil nutrients is a good example.
-There’s no evidence it improves the soil, and a lack of soil nutrients isn’t the primary limiting factor for vegetation in the arid West, it’s the lack of rain, and rain doesn’t follow the hoof.
+The lack of soil nutrients isn’t the primary limiting factor for vegetation in the arid West, it’s the lack of rain, and rain doesn’t follow the hoof.

 HRM advocates like to call it time-controlled grazing because they claim that how long cattle graze is more important than how much they graze.
 They argue that high forage utilization rates are good because plants are stimulated to regrow when they’re grazed.
 Like most HRM nonsense, it sounds good, but it’s not true in arid environments.
 It’s often been said, for example, that Arizona, like much of the arid West, is a land of perpetual drought, interrupted by an occasional wet year.
 The vegetation, along with the wildlife that depend upon it, have to survive the dry years so they can take advantage of the infrequent wet ones.
 This means livestock numbers must be modest enough to ensure conservative forage utilization rates.
 As one Forest Service range conservationist pointed out to me, “What happens if it doesn’t rain?”
 And the Southwest has been experiencing a nearly uninterrupted drought for the last 20 years.